Midnight Love

-Midnight Love (1982) is the sixteenth studio album by American soul singer and songwriter Marvin Gaye and the final album to be released during his lifetime, released on November 8, 1982.
+Midnight Love is the sixteenth studio album by American soul singer and songwriter Marvin Gaye and the final album to be released during his lifetime, released on November 8, 1982.
 He signed with the label Columbia in March 1982 following his exit from Motown.

 The disc was certified triple platinum in the United States.
 It was an immediate international success selling over six million records worldwide.
 It was nominated for a 1984 Grammy for Best Male R&B Vocal Performance, spawning the two-time Grammy Award-winning hit "Sexual Healing".
 It was ranked number 37 on the Rolling Stone list of the best albums of the 1980s decade and the NME named the album as its Album of the Year in 1982.

 Background

 In January 1981, Gaye's final Motown album, In Our Lifetime, was released on Motown's Tamla label.
 Gaye was angry over its release and Motown's edit of the album, comparing it to an unfinished Picasso painting and having others finish the painting for him.
 Gaye vowed afterwards never to record for Motown again.
 The following month, a Belgian concert promoter and a longtime fan of Gaye's music, Freddy Cousaert, visited a visibly shaken and depressed Gaye, who was struggling with drug addiction, in London, following the end of a European tour.
 Concerned for Gaye's health and state, Cousaert offered Gaye a place in his pension in Ostend.
 Gaye, who was traveling with his younger brother Frankie and then-girlfriend, Dutch model Eugenie Vis, agreed to go on the trip, though he later admitted to Frankie that he did not know where Ostend was and that he "left that to the hands of God."

 Gaye arrived at Ostend on February 14, 1981.
-That same month, Gaye's second marriage, to Janis Hunter, ended in divorce.
 Gaye cut down on his drug use while in Ostend and began exercising and attending the local church.
 He recovered well enough to begin talks of a musical comeback.
 Disappointed in the results of his last two albums and in his relationship with Motown, as well as disappointing fans during his oft-chaotic concert tours, Gaye, with Cousaert's help, began rehearsing a new band for the short Heavy Love Affair Tour, named after Gaye's song from the In Our Lifetime album in Ostend.
 Some of the rehearsal footage aired on the Belgian TV documentary Transit Ostend.
 The tour took place mainly in London, Bristol and Manchester, England, before Gaye performed the final two dates in Ostend.
 Gaye ended the tour after the Ostend performances and remained in Ostend, along with two of his touring musicians, Gordon Banks and Odell Brown.